Trustmark Park

+Trustmark Park is a baseball stadium in Pearl, Mississippi.
+It is the home of the Mississippi Mud Monsters, playing in the Frontier League (FL), and the Belhaven Blazers, a college baseball team in the NCAA Division III Collegiate Conference of the South.
+It was previously the home of the Mississippi Braves, the Southern League Double-A affiliate of the Atlanta Braves, from 2005 to 2024.

+History

-Trustmark Park is the home of the Mississippi Braves, the Southern League Double-A affiliate of the Atlanta Braves and is located in Pearl, Mississippi, USA.
-The ballpark, which opened April 18, 2005, has capacity for 8,480 fans.
-There are 5,500 chair-back seats in the reserved seating areas.
-The grass berm beyond the outfield walls has room for an additional 2,000 general admission customers.
-On August 13, 2006, a record crowd of 7,652 saw the M-Braves defeat the Huntsville Stars 4–2.
-The largest crowd to ever see a game at the park was the 2016 Governor's Cup in which 8,542 fans watched the Mississippi State Bulldogs defeat the Ole Miss Rebels, 2–0.
+Opened on April 18, 2005, the stadium has 6,500 chair-back seats in the reserved seating areas and capacity for 9,480 fans total.
+The grass berm beyond the outfield walls has room for an additional 3,000 general admission customers.
+The largest crowd to ever see a game at the ballpark was during the 2016 Governor's Cup, in which 8,542 fans watched the Mississippi State Bulldogs defeating the Ole Miss Rebels, 2–0.
+That record was later broken on April 23, 2019, when 8,638 people attended the Mississippi Braves 2019 home opener.

-The ballpark derives its name from the sale of naming rights to Trustmark Bank headquartered in Jackson.
+The ballpark derives its name from the sale of naming rights to Trustmark, a bank holding company headquartered in nearby Jackson.

 Features

-Trustmark Park features a 360° concourse that allows fans to circle the playing field without missing a pitch.
+Trustmark Park features a 360-degree concourse that allows fans to circle the playing field without missing a pitch.
 The ballpark is in a recessed bowl with seating starting at the main level and proceeding downward.
 All support facilities face outward onto the concourse, thus spectators can leave their seats and not be separated from the game action.

 Red bricks and exposed steel trusses reflect the feel of a historic ballpark, with modern-day conveniences.
 The scoreboard located behind the left-center-field wall includes a 16 ft and 21 ft video board that features everything from live action to instant replay to commercials.

-22 luxury suites that seat between 16 and 64 fans are climate controlled and equipped with flat screen televisions, refrigerators, ice makers, serving counters and sliding glass doors that open up to private seating areas.
+Twenty-two luxury suites that seat between 16 and 64 fans are climate controlled and equipped with flat screen televisions, refrigerators, ice makers, serving counters and sliding glass doors that open up to private seating areas.
 Suites are available for yearly and nightly rentals.
 The ballpark also includes a picnic pavilion located in the left field corner of the stadium and two party decks located on the suite level.
 The picnic pavilion can be rented on a nightly basis for groups of 100 to 350+ people.
 The first and third base party decks are also available on a nightly basis for groups of 30 to 50 fans.
 Many businesses host employee appreciation functions throughout the year.

 There are 150 closed-circuit video monitors positioned around the ballpark televising the game.
 A merchandise store and a kids play area is located at the main gate.
-The team store is open Monday through Friday from 9 am to 5 pm year-round.
+The team store is open Monday through Friday from 9am to 5pm year-round.

 The field dimensions are 335 ft down the left-field line, 332 ft down the right-field line, and 402 ft to center-field.
-The playing surface is peppered with a maze of underground pipelines capable of draining up to 10 in of rain every hour.
+The playing surface is peppered with a maze of underground drainage pipes capable of removing up to 10 in of rain every hour.